lmarchesoti/hacking_suite/README.md

 **automated build** through a *makefile*.
 This simplifies the up-arrow compile and run workflow to a make command.
 A makefile is also useful to simplify compilation within command-line debuggers, such as gdb.
 Make targets include: clean(n), compile(c), test(t), run(r) and all(a).

 **automated unit test** through the *tests\_main.cpp* file.
-Just implement your tests as regular c++ code(need to provide your own prints).
-It is easy enough to include a precompiled header in the lib directory to use macros for additional convenience. **WARNING** This functionality is implemented by using a sed script that extracts the main function out of your *main.cpp* file and puts the result in the *src/functions.cpp* file.
+Choose your fit: there's a raw template to write tests in pure c++ with your own prints, [unit.hpp from sweet.hpp](https://github.com/burner/sweet.hpp) and [tinytest](https://github.com/ccosmin/tinytest).
+This format is easily extended to any light test framework and I'd love to hear about alternatives to include here. **WARNING** This functionality is implemented by using a sed script that extracts the main function out of your *main.cpp* file and puts the result in the *src/functions.cpp* file.
 The *test\_main.cpp* must include this functions.cpp file to see any implemented method without conflict with your main program's main function.
-It is imperative that you have a well-formed *int main* line that ends in a line containing only a closing bracket *}* and that no line before this is composed like so(just properly indent your code).
+It is imperative that you have a well-formed *int main* that ends in a line containing only a closing bracket *}* and that no line before this is composed like so(just properly indent your code).
 I wish this was not the case, but it is the best I could do so far.
-I also think that maybe the *functions.cpp* file should be included elsewhere, but none of the other folders match and I feel dumb creating a folder just for it. :P
+I also think that maybe the *functions.cpp* file should be included elsewhere, but none of the other folders match and I feel dumb creating one just for it. :P

 **source and test templates** with standard functionality.
 These should save up some time and energy when starting a new hack.